The other users are self-employed, just like you. You can meet them here!

 That was the very first step.
 Over the years, my preference for the world of IT and innovation has grown.
-When my grandfather passed away, I realised what he achieved thanks to the use of IT tools.
-I realised that he did all of these things fifty years ago.
+When my grandfather passed away, I realised all what he achieved in his life thanks to the use of IT tools.
+I realized that he did all of these things fifty years ago.

 And now that everyone has access to these kinds of tools, a lot more people can do so much more.

 Nowadays, with the use of new techniques, you can create a 3D digital model of your designs.
 Thanks to these digital models a lot of problems can be solved in advance and you get a lot more information about the building.
-Next to that, you can also find the original beauty of your drawings back.
+You can also find the original beauty of your drawings back.

 This technology ultimately allows us to get back in touch with the creative aspect of the process.

-The digitisation of scale models and the sharing of information in the cloud makes it a lot easier to follow-up with the construction sites and the reporting while taking into account the increasing number of standards.
-The digitisation also allows us to free up time for creativity and to carry out our profession as an architect.
+The digitization of scale models and the sharing of information in the cloud makes it a lot easier to follow-up with the construction sites and the reporting while taking into account the increasing number of standards.
+The digitization also allows us to free up time for creativity and to carry out our profession as an architect.